3 Essential Logistics Robots You Need to Know About

 2. Robotic pickers

-In a highly accurate, single pick-to-place movement, robots are able to grasp pickable parcels and transfer them – completely aligned and singulated – into position onto a conveyor for automatic induction into the sortation system.
+In a highly accurate, single pick-to-place movement, these logistics robots are able to grasp pickable parcels and transfer them – completely aligned and singulated – into position onto a conveyor for automatic induction into the sortation system.

 The robotic solution, now being trialled at a major European parcel logistics operator, takes over traditional manual functions.
 With increasing ability to match human operatives, it is able to handle even the odd parcels – especially those featuring difficult wrapping, odd shapes or polybags.
 Their almost human-like movement means they can grab parcels at the right angle on a conveyor.
 And if they drop items midway, robots are able to react intelligently.